holaphil/amazing-maple-e08ae/src/pages/portfolio/project-8.md

 thumb_image: images/image-pegshot.jpg
 image: images/image-pegshot.jpg
 ---
 Launched in 2009, **Pegshot** was arguably the first location-based mobile photo AND video sharing application available on the Apple iPhone.
 As a co-founder, I focused largely on my team's mobile app development as well as all product design and marketing.
 At the time, I had been working with our team to develop a mobile app for consumers to quickly capture and upload video on WellcomeMat.

-As the Head of Product & Marketing, I oversaw both our product design and development as well as all product marketing.
+Videos could be tagged immediately with relevant local MLS information and then shared online.
+With Pegshot, we simply broadened the concept to support video AND photos tagged to places as opposed to property.

+> I even loved his concept of pegshot that honestly could have been what instagram was today, it was the same concept at the exact time instagram was in play.“

 While **Pegshot** received early support and accolades, over time the market became oversaturated with platforms (e.g. Instagram) with more greater scale and larger financial backing.
 Consequently, in 2011 we shuttered **Pegshot** and continued focusing on the growth of **WellcomeMat.**

-I even loved his concept of pegshot that honestly could have been what instagram was today, it was the same concept at the exact time instagram was in play.“

-> "Design is not a single object or dimension.
-Design is messy and complex." - Natasha Jen